 The puff pastry can be cut into circles instead of trying to shape the square pieces over the top, but only if you're a perfectionist.
 Otherwise, make peace with the fact that the meat pies are "rustic."

 This Meat pie recipe is perfect when it comes to freezing.
-The pies freeze well both baked and unbaked.
+The pies freeze well, both baked and unbaked.
 Either way, defrost the pies in the refrigerator overnight and bake them the following day.

-Reheat in a microwave if you're in a hurry, but for best results, reheat in the oven.
+Reheat in a microwave if you're in a hurry, but for the best results, reheat in the oven.